koute/bytehound/README.md

     $ ./bytehound server memory-profiling_*.dat

 Then open your Web browser and point it at `http://localhost:8080` to access the GUI.

+## Documentation

+You can find the full documentation for the profiler in our [Memory profiling for fun and profit](https://koute.github.io/bytehound/) book.

 ## Enabling full debug logs